AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

        ```

   - This will install Python 3.6.4 on your CentOS 7 machine as well as installing a native Python package management tool called pip.
 You can simply check it by  `python3.6 -V`.

+  - Recent Ubuntu releases and other versions of Debian Linux ship with Python 3 pre-installed.
+It can be accessed with the `python3` prompt.

 - [Java SE JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) version 11 or greater